TonyHong15/Food-Calories-Tracker/README.md

  * How do you access it?
 Are accounts pre-created or does a user register?
 Where do you start? etc.
  * Provide clear steps for using each feature described above
  * This section is critical to testing your application and must be done carefully and thoughtfully

+ Answer:
+ The users are greeted with a login page when they enter the site.
+They need to create an account for the very first time.
+As of D2, user can enter any username and password to login.

+ MyDashboard feature:
+ The user dashboard is still under construction, but after user login they can see their status of calorie consumption for the day.
+On the right side there is a calorie breakdown, user can compare carbohydrates, protein, fat consumption with their daily goal.
+The current dashboards are sample numbers, as we continue these numbers will be generated based on user profile.

+ Manage Food feature:
+ Click on the "Manage Food" on the left panel.
+You can search up the food that you want to add by clicking " SEARCH FOOD".
+Then a clickable dropdown bar will be displayed, click on the down arrow to view and select foods.
+Note that user can enter their own food name and calories by typing them in and click " ADD FOOD".
+The Food list on the right is hardcoded for now.

+ Calculate Calories:
+ Click on the "Calculate Calories" on the left panel.
+User can enter their daily calories goal and specify details on carbohydrates, fat and protein.
+Users can check their progess on the right side.
+As for now this value is hardcoded.

  ## Development requirements
  * If a developer were to set this up on their machine or a remote server, what are the technical requirements (e.g. OS, libraries, etc.)?
  * Briefly describe instructions for setting up and running the application (think a true README).

+ Answer:
+ If developer want to set things up locally, they should have npm and Node.JS installed on your machine locally.
+The DB is located on the atlas cloud , you don’t need to set up DB locally.
+In the fitness-tracker-app directory, type in npm install and npm start in the terminal.
+You will be directed to localhost3000.

  ## Deployment and Github Workflow